-So, here are our favorite Ikea FLISAT set-ups!
+So, here are our favourite Ikea FLISAT set-ups!
 I hope you find some play ideas that you can re-create for your little(s).

 1 | MAGNETIC CHIP COLOR MATCHING

 Using a magnetic wand, some magnetic chips, and our rainbow nesting cups we created this super simple colour matching activity!
 We love using our Ikea Flisat Table for fun learning at home activities like this one!

 2 | A BIRTHDAY THEMED TABLE